Ireland's Druid School Jul 8, 2014 20:53:07 GMT -5

 Post by Joanna on Jul 8, 2014 20:53:07 GMT -5

-The Celtic Druid Temple, Ireland’s only Druid school, sits on a six-hectare farm surrounded by pine forests near Castlerea in County Roscommon.
-The summer solstice seems like an ideal time to learn more about the place, so I imagine sitting in on ceremonies and visiting sacred sites, partaking in its archery and leathercraft lessons, or maybe even camping out beneath the stars.
+The Celtic Druid Temple, Ireland’s only Druid school, is located on a 16.5-acre farm surrounded by pine forests near Castlerea in County Roscommon.
+The summer solstice seems like an ideal time to learn more about the place, so one might imagine sitting in on ceremonies and visiting sacred sites, partaking in its archery and leathercraft lessons, or maybe even camping out beneath the stars.
 But that isn’t quite what they have in mind.

 A notice on the school’s website (yes, Druids use the internet) stipulates that any media coverage must be approved before publication, something The Irish Times has a policy against.
 Con Connor, who runs the school with his partner, Niamh, explains this is because of the long history of misrepresentation surrounding Druidism, dating from Roman times to recent Irish schoolbooks on religion.
 They do not wish to be misunderstood or portrayed as eccentric cranks.

 Curious choice.
-The internet, then, seems like a curious choice of medium.
+The internet, then, seems like a curious choice.
 (More than 12,000 people worldwide follow the school’s feed on Facebook.)
-At first Connor jokes that if they trained pigeons or sent messengers with ogham (an early-medieval alphabet) carved on sticks, people would probably find that fascinating too.
+At first Connor jokes that if they trained pigeons or sent messengers with ogham (an early-medieval alphabet) carved on sticks, people would probably find that fascinating, too.
 But I ask again, hoping for clarity.

 Part of the attraction is that spirituality takes on a different dimension outdoors.
-Today the solstice will be celebrated with a pilgrimage to Croagh Crom (better known as Croagh Patrick), and every full moon the school also organizes open ceremonies at the Hill of Tara, in County Meath, and Rath Niamh, in County Roscommon.
+Today the solstice will be celebrated with a pilgrimage to Croagh Crom (better known as Croagh Patrick), and every full moon the school organizes open ceremonies at the Hill of Tara in County Meath, and Rath Niamh in County Roscommon.